-The inspector should study the design drawings to acquaint himself/herself with the design of the superstructure so that he/she can mentally build the structural steel portion of the bridge.
+Quality control should study the design drawings to acquaint himself/herself with the design of the superstructure so that he/she can mentally build the structural steel portion of the bridge.
 The design drawings should be studied for specific specifications and notes.

 Special provisions should be studied as part of the preparation for laydown inspections.
 As with the design drawings, the special provisions may contain specific items that may require special inspection procedures or techniques during the laydown inspection.

 Approved shop drawings are used before and during laydown inspections.
 They are used before the laydown inspection to prepare check off lists such as camber, sweep, shear stud location, and for the locations of the various detail items.
 These check-off sheets are used to facilitate a quick and more thorough laydown inspection than if only the shop drawings were used.
 They are also used to have a ready summary of the inspection results; in other words, they form a part of the documentation of the inspections.